 You need this if your US accounts total more than $10,000 at any point.
 Banks also report deposits over $10,000 separately.
 It’s filed with the US Treasury’s Financial Crimes Enforcement Network.
 The deadline is April 15, with an automatic extension to October 15.

-Case Study: Snowbird Couple Avoids Cross-Border Tax Headaches
+Case Study: Mississauga Snowbird Couple Avoids Cross-Border Tax Headaches2

-The Problem: Robert and Maria from Toronto called after buying a winter home in Arizona.
-“We were paying over $3,200 a year just in foreign transaction fees,” Robert said.
-“We sent $95,000 USD for home updates, and our accountant mentioned FBAR forms we’d never heard of,” added Maria.
+The Problem: Robert and Maria from Mississauga called after buying a winter home in Arizona.
+“We were paying over $3,200 a year just in foreign transaction fees,” Robert says.
+“We sent $95,000 USD for home updates, and our accountant mentioned FBAR forms we’d never heard of,” adds Maria.

-What We Did: We explained what tax forms they needed to file.
-Their US account was over the $10,000 limit for FBAR filing, and their assets were above the CAD $100,000 mark for the T1135 form.
-We showed them how to report interest income and connected them with our tax expert.
-We also filled out forms to cut their tax rate from 30% to 10%.
+What We Do: We explain the tax forms they need to file.
+Their US account exceeds the $10,000 limit for FBAR reporting, and their foreign assets are above the CAD $100,000 threshold for the T1135 form.
+We show them how to report interest income, connect them with our tax expert, and help fill out forms to reduce their withholding tax rate from 30% to 10%.

-The Result: By fixing their tax situation, they avoided fines that could have topped $10,000.
-We suggested RBC Bank USA for better cross-border banking.
-“Just having peace of mind was worth it,” Robert told us.
+The Result: By sorting out their tax situation, they avoid potential fines that could exceed $10,000.
+We recommend RBC Bank USA for smoother cross-border banking.
+“Just having peace of mind was worth it,” Robert tells us.
 “We’re saving about $4,700 a year on fees and taxes.”
-They now easily manage their money and have told five other Canadian snowbird couples about our help.
+They now manage their money easily and have recommended our help to five other Canadian snowbird couples.

 ➜ Read more: “Factual vs. Deemed Residency for Taxes in Canada: Key Differences“